1936 Auckland Rugby League season: Round 7

-In the main match Ponsonby trailed 13-0 to Devonport at halftime before scoring 17 second half points to win 17-15 following a penalty to Frank Paton in the last few minutes.
+In the main match Ponsonby trailed 13–0 to Devonport at halftime before scoring 17 second half points to win 17-15 following a penalty to Frank Paton in the last few minutes.
 The main reason was the combination of Walter Stockley and Brian Riley in the five eighths and Arthur Kay at centre three quarter.
 Though Riley was said to have developed a bad habit of taking passes one handed and sending them on the same way.
 Kay's try came when he "cut the defence to shreds".
 Devonport played loose forward Ted Scott at five eighths who did a good job of "harassing" Stockley.
 Alongside Scott was Allan Seagar their coach who had come out of retirement was well watched.
 Edgar Morgan was the outstanding forward for Ponsonby and was on the verge of representative honours.
-In City's 18-12 win over Richmond the outstanding back was once again Lou Brown, scoring three tries.
+In City's 18–12 win over Richmond the outstanding back was once again Lou Brown, scoring three tries.
 In a description of the match the newspaper refereed back to a comment made the previous season when the Auckland team was described as "Lou Brown and twelve others".
 Having scored over two hundred tries playing professionally in England he still dominated back play in Auckland despite now being 31 years old.
 His third try saw him cross the field from his wing, chiming into the backline on the opposite side of the field creating an overlap from which he scored.
 Their other try was scored by William McLaughlin who was playing on the wing.
 He had spent time in the five eighths, loose forwards and now the wing and had gained a reputation as being a "handyman" capable of filling in almost anywhere to a high standard.
 George Kerr, the Devonport fullback played his best game of league to this point taking the ball at his feet while running at full speed on several occasions.
 On the number 2 field Newton missed the services of first five eighth Ted Brimble, while Manukau's first five eighth Thomas Trevathan was also unavailable.
 Brimble was the bigger loss to his backline which did not function as well as normal.
 Manukau even survived the loss early in the game to a knee injury to their star fullback Jack Hemi.
 Steve Watene moved into fullback, his position from years gone by and played very well and also kicked four goals including a last minute penalty to win the match.
 A Hollis played his best game to date in the five eighths while recent recruit Peter Mahima showed improvement at halfback.
 Davis was reinstated on the wing after recovering enough from a broken collar-bone.
 In the Newton backs Roy Bright scored a fine try, while Claude Dempsey was strong at fullback as usual and Frederick Sissons and Dick Smith played well.
+For Manukau it was their first ever senior grade victory over Newton after suffering 3 losses to them in their only previous matches in 1912 and 1913.